 5. Skills in critiquing and appraising relevant literature.

-- A review and elaboration of some of the key philosophical, ontological and epistemological issues that underlie thinking about design, communication and information technology research and research practices.
+- A review and elaboration of some of the key philosophical, ontological and epistemological issues that underlie thinking about communication research and research practices.

 - An examination of differing research methodologies and techniques.

-- An examination of the application of research methods to the disciplinary areas of design, communication and information technology.
+- An examination of the application of research methods to the disciplinary areas of communication.

 - Ethical considerations for research